 OBJECTIVE Reduce clearcut area by applying alternative harvest treatments in appropriate ecoregions.
 INDICATOR Proportion of total (softwood and hardwood) area harvested using unevenaged, thinning, shelterwood, selection cut and/or partial cut techniques by EPU.
 TARGET Increase non-clearcut treatments in appropriate ecoregions to represent 40% of total harvest by 2015 and 50% of total harvest by 2025.
-VARIANCE +/- 5 Year Period 2017 Update In 2017, the percent of total harvest representing non-clearcut treatments was 46%.
+VARIANCE +/- 5 Year Period 2018 Update In 2018, the percent of total harvest representing non-clearcut treatments was 29%.
+This is lower than in recent years because of low markets for high-grade hardwood material, which led to an increase in even-aged management techniques in softwood stands.
+However, PHP continues to show an upward trend towards achieving 50% non-clearcut of total harvest by 2025.